 2013 Volkswagen Passat Review

-Test drivers say the VW Passat is aimed at performance-minded shoppers who need the space of a midsize sedan but want something engaging to drive.
+Automotive reviewers say the 2013 Volkswagen Passat is aimed at performance-minded shoppers who need the space of a midsize sedan but want something engaging to drive.

-The size of the 2013 Passat’s cabin is its most talked-about interior feature.
-Auto critics say the back seat is big and comfortable.
+The size of the Volkswagen Passat’s cabin is its most talked-about interior feature.
+Test drivers say the back seat is big and comfortable.
 Tall passengers should find an abundance of legroom in the back seat, and reviewers say there’s plenty of room up front too.
 The interior also receives high marks for its upscale materials, simple design and solid build quality.
-The Passat’s standard tech features are typical among midsize cars and include Bluetooth and an auxiliary audio input.
+The 2013 VW Passat’s standard tech features are typical among midsize cars and include Bluetooth and an auxiliary audio input.
 The Passat can be equipped with features like a sunroof, navigation, rearview camera, dual-zone climate control, satellite radio, remote start and push-button start.
 The available Fender premium audio system is well-liked by reviewers for its impressive sound quality.